stringandstickytape/MaxsAiStudio/README.md

 # Extensions

 Extensions are included to:
+ * Launch HTML in WebView (try "give me complete HTML/JS that draws the Mandelbrot set")
- * view JSON
+ * view JSON (try "demonstrate python recursion in tree-drawing")
  * view DOT (GraphViz) diagram files
  * view Mermaid diagram files
  * view PlantUML diagrams (patchy, with external website dependency)
- * view SVG files
+ * view SVG files (used to generate the icons for this application)
- * launch Python scripts
+ * launch Python scripts (at the time of writing this may or may not be working)
  * launch Powershell scripts
  * save to file
  * copy to clipboard